Enticing attractions, lovely scenery and charming towns along Interstate-81 in Virginia

 This pleasant community is a rare combination of delightful shopping options, a vibrant culinary culture, world-class performance and visual arts and rich history.
 Welcome to Virginia’s Queen City and its scenic setting in the Shenandoah Valley.

-The historic downtown is a logical place to start your visit.
+The historic downtown of Staunton is a logical place to start your visit.
 A compact, walkable community features history-rich architecture and numerous dining options with many featuring locally sourced menus.
 However, it’s the Main Street style of shopping that attracts the locals and visitors alike.
 More than 60 merchants offer everything from jewelry and home décor to antiques, books and everything in between.
 Staunton’s theater scene begins at the American Shakespeare Center’s Blackfriars Playhouse.
 This re-creation of Shakespeare’s indoor London theater presents a year-round offering of up to 14 performances of Shakespeare’s plays and contemporary works.

 The Heifetz International Music Festival attracts gifted violin, viola and cello students to the campus of Mary Baldwin University for six weeks in the summer.
 ShenanArts produces plays and musicals for participants of all ages.
 In Staunton, home of the Statler Brothers (who can forget “I’ll Go to My Grave Loving You.”), the music never stops.
 The city’s nightlife is lively and a pair of music festivals is each worth a visit.
 Red Wing VIII Roots Music Festival will be July 10-12, 2020 with a dozen performers scheduled.
 The Staunton Music Festival offers brilliant chamber music performed by world-class musicians.
 This year’s festival in August 2020 will share 29 concerts at historic venues over 10 days.